 Below the word "House" appears a sign for Knabe Pianos.
 This was a showroom for the firm founded by William Knabe (1803-1864).
 Baker's Biographical Dictionary of Musicians (2001) describes Knabe as "Knabe, Valentine Wilhelm Ludwig, German-born American manufacturer; b.
 Kreuzberg, near Oppeln, Prussia, June 3, 1803; d.
 Baltimore, May 21, 1864.
 He settled in the U. S. in 1833.
 He formed a partnership to manufacture pianos with Henry Gaehle in Baltimore in 1839, which continued until the latter's death in 1855.
 The business was continued by Knabe's sons and grandsons until it was merged with the American Piano Co. in 1908.
 It became a part of the Aelian American Corp. in 1932."

 William Knabe & Co. piano fortes had its first New York location at 112 5th Ave. (near 17th St.).
+This ad from 1885 shows their Baltimore address and the New York address at 112 5th Ave.
 They moved to 148-152 5th Ave. in 1890.
 The building has a pediment with the letters MBC standing for Methodist Book Concern.
 Designed by Edward Hall Kendall (1842-1901), the MBC (1888-90) contained offices for the Methodist Episcopal Church, the Missionary Society, a printing house, a daily service chapel, a library and reception rooms.
 The Knabe showrooms on the ground floor were rented space.
 Click here for image from New York Times, 20-Oct-1897, p.
 2.